natsuapo/keplerjis/docs/dataprocessing/processing-main.md

 Different from filters and visualization updates that will be refreshed for users' each action, the processing function will be called only when users click the process button.

-In `default-settings`, I added an item of `Processing_LIST`, which controls the processing function list for each column type.
+In `default-settings`, I added an item of `PROCESS_LIST`, which controls the processing function list for each column type.